PavPavv/coding-problems/middle.md

 ---

 8. Find out if two numbers in the array have target sum.
-And find all **unique** combinations.
+All combinations must be **unique**.

 ```javascript
 /**